 - Women with severe or poorly controlled asthma may need to be assessed by a chest physician.

-- From adolescence onwards, advise women about the risks of unplanned pregnancy, the effects of pregnancy on diabetes and vice versa.
+- From adolescence onwards, advise women with diabetes about the risks of unplanned pregnancy, the effects of pregnancy on diabetes and vice versa.

 - Refer all women with diabetes, who are planning pregnancy, to a diabetic clinic or a specialised pre-conception diabetes clinic where available.
-Both the diabetic and obstetric team need to be involved in preconceptual counselling.
+Advise them they will need extra monitoring and appointments.

 - Structured educational programmes should be offered where women have not previously attended one.

-- Provide advice on diet, exercise and weight loss (if BMI >27).
+- Provide advice on diet, exercise and weight loss (if BMI is >27).

 - Patients need to ensure very tight control of their blood glucose during pregnancy, including from pre-conception.
 Good glycaemic control reduces but does not eliminate the risks of miscarriage, congenital malformations, stillbirth and neonatal death.

 - Blood glucose targets, monitoring and control should be discussed prior to pregnancy.
-Where safe, HbA1c should be kept below 6.1%.
-Women with HbA1c of above 10% should avoid pregnancy.
+HbA1c should be kept below 48 mmol/mol to reduce the risk of congenital malformation.
+Women with HbA1c of above 86 mmol/mol should avoid pregnancy until better control has been established.
 HbA1c should be measured monthly preconceptually.
 Individualised targets for self-monitoring of blood glucose should be agreed, taking into account risk of hypoglycaemia (the risks of hypoglycaemia and hypoglycaemia unawareness are greater in pregnancy).
+The usual targets are a fasting glucose between 5-7 mmol/L on waking and 4-7 mmol/L before meals the rest of the day.

 - Metformin can sometimes be used as an adjunct or alternative to insulin in those with type 2 diabetes but other oral hypoglycaemics should be discontinued prior to pregnancy.
 Many with type 2 diabetes will be converted to insulin during this period..